-Gen Z Is Job Hopping: Here’s How to Adjust Your Recruiting Strategy6 min read
+Gen Z Is Job Hopping: Here’s How to Adjust Your Recruiting Strategy

 Research finds that millennial and Generation Z employees have a median job tenure that’s two-thirds shorter than older generations.
 Here’s why recruitment strategies need to reflect this new reality.

 In the days of a bygone era, before modern-day conveniences like online meal delivery and Netflix binge-fests existed, careers looked different.
-Your parents or grandparents may have learned a trade, graduated college, or left military service expecting to have a long career with a single employer.
+Baby boomers may have learned a trade, graduated college, or left military service expecting to have a long career with a single employer.
 And at the end of working thirty-something years, they’d be symbolically rewarded with something like a gold watch, honoring a lifelong commitment to steady employment.
 After all, the benefits to both parties were enormous: companies could count on a steady long-term labor force, and employees would enjoy a lifetime of predictable income, benefits, and employment.

 How long do today’s employees stay at a job?

 According to the Bureau of Labor Statistics, the median tenure of workers aged 55 to 64 is 10.1 years, while the median tenure of workers ages 25 to 34 is 2.8 years.
-And shorter tenures are here to stay: according to the 2019 Yello Recruiting Study, Generation Z (those born between 1997 and 2012) plans to move on from their first jobs in three years or less, and only one in four plan to work for an employer for five years or more.
+And short-term jobs are here to stay: according to the 2019 Yello Recruiting Study, Generation Z (those born between 1997 and 2012) plans to move on from their current employer in three years or less, and only one in four plan to work for an employer for five years or more.

 Compared to older generations, the expectations for millennial and Generation Z workers to hold down a long tenure at a single employer offer a stark contrast.
 These employees expect to remain in a role for less than half of the amount of time as their older cohorts.